ribbanya/sdremix-json/README.md

 This project was created to offer a comparison between SD Remix v3.3, SD Remix v5.0, and vanilla Melee v1.02.

 The data was dumped using [meleeDat2Json](https://github.com/pfirsich/meleeDat2Json).
-These files do not account for differences in Frame Speed Modifier Engine values, or any other assembly code.
+These files do not account for differences in Frame Speed Multiplier Engine values, or any other assembly code.

 To compare two versions, consult the table below.